bxdoan/bxdoan/README.md

 <div align="center">

-> Ask and it will be given to you; search, and you will find; knock and the door will be opened for you.
+> The most difficult thing is the decision to act, the rest is merely tenacity.

-> — Jesus —
+> — Amelia Earhart —

 </div>